dungcatcher/3_player_chess/README.md

 <img width="745" alt="readme image" src="https://user-images.githubusercontent.com/76923259/164628702-b412dc8f-b808-4a8f-b2cd-97ec67fe74ed.png">

 ## Rules:
-- The turns go in anti-clockwise order (i.e white, black, red)
+- The turns go in clockwise order (i.e white, red, black)
 - A player wins when both of his opponents have been checkmated.
 - When an opponent is checkmated, their pieces turn grey but stay on the board, and their turn is skipped.
 - When there are still three players left, a stalemate still counts as a checkmate.
 If there are two players, then the game is a draw between the two remaining players.